-- 1. Make sure no short circuits exist between the motherboard and chassis. - 2.
-Disconnect all ribbon/wire cables from the motherboard. - 3.
-Remove all add-on cards except for the video/graphics card.
-(Be sure the video/graphics card is inserted properly.) - 4.
-Install a CPU, the chassis speaker and the power LED to the motherboard.
+- Make sure no short circuits exist between the motherboard and chassis. - 2.
+Disconnect all ribbon/wire cables from the motherboard. - Remove all add-on cards except the video/graphics card.
+(Be sure the video/graphics card is inserted properly.) - Install a CPU and connect the chassis speaker and the power LED to the motherboard.
 (Check all jumper settings as well.) - 5.
-Install a memory module into one bank. - 6.
+Install a memory module into Bank 0. - 6.
 Check the power supply voltage monitor 115V/230V switch.